eigerco/solana-spec/implementation-details.md

 ##### Push active set of nodes

-Each node holds a _push active set of nodes_.
-It is a 25-element array because it represents the log2 distribution of the network's stake (largest stake holder is ~14 million SOL, log(14 million) = 23.7).
+Each node maintains a push active set of nodes, which is a 25-element array.
+This array size is chosen based on the log2 distribution of the network's stake, where the largest stakeholder holds approximately 14 million SOL (log(14 million) ≈ 23.7).
 Each element, a `PushActiveSetEntry`, contains an index map of peer public keys and Bloom filters holding origin public keys.
 The node uses this index map to check if the origin of the message exists in the peer's corresponding Bloom filter.
 If yes, the message is not sent to that peer.
 Otherwise, the message can be sent.

 ```rust
 struct PushActiveSet([PushActiveSetEntry; 25])